cdonohue/polychrome-vscode-themes/README.md

 ## Features

-This extension ships with 2 _base_ themes:
+This extension ships with 2 _base_ themes that can be modified:

 ### Polychrome Dark